2 Years with Apple Fitness Plus

 I want to enjoy all the adventures, friends, and unexpected things life brings, and

-I want to enjoy that I climb into bed with two very cuddly cats every night.
+I want to enjoy that I climb into bed with three very cuddly cats every night.

 Most importantly, I want to enjoy the fact that I get to decide how I want create the life I’m living every day.